callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 <br />
 Choose the last packages (Do not install `nvidia-utils` and `lib32-nvidia-utils` unless you managed to blacklist them properly via Xorg).
 Otherwise you will face a problem booting into SDDM when `nouveau` was blacklisted by `nvidia-utils` and you require to boot into SDDM manually via `modprobe nouveau`.

+### Twitter like SVG fonts

+Install the AUR package `ttf-twemoji` instead of `ttf-twemoji-color`, as SVG font emojis will only output mono coloured emojis.

 ## References

 - [Installation Guide](https://wiki.archlinux.org/title/installation_guide)